 Aneesh broadcasts regularly on Indian radio and television.
 He has also been featured on radio and television networks overseas and was one of the presenters for a radio series entitled “Perspectives – North Indian Classical Music” featured on the Australian Broadcasting Corporation.
 His inputs on the rhythmic aspects of this system of music were of particular significance to this series.

 Aneesh Pradhan’s teaching assignments in the past include stints as artist-in-residence at the University of New England, Australia, and as guest lecturer at the Music Department, University of Mumbai.
 He was Senior Research Fellow at the Department of Music, Media and Cultural Studies, Macquarie University, Australia, and was Adjunct Research Fellow at the India Research Centre, Macquarie University, Australia.
+He has taught a course on Hindustani Music with Shubha Mudgal for the Performing Arts Department of the Ashoka University, India.
 He regularly conducts lecture-demonstrations, workshops and participates in seminars, at various universities and other educational institutions in India and abroad.
-Aneesh has been Adjunct Senior Research Fellow in the Sir Zelman Cowen School of Music, Monash University, Australia.
+Aneesh was Adjunct Senior Research Fellow in the Sir Zelman Cowen School of Music, Monash University, Australia.

-Aneesh Pradhan has been awarded the Indian Council for Cultural Relations Chair in Indian Studies at the Sir Zelman Cowen School of Music, Monash University.
+In 2016, Aneesh Pradhan was awarded the Indian Council for Cultural Relations Chair in Indian Studies at the Sir Zelman Cowen School of Music, Monash University.

 Aneesh is the Director of Underscore Records Pvt.
 Ltd, an independent online record label that he established with vocalist Shubha Mudgal.
 He also co-curates with Shubha Mudgal, an international music festival called Baajaa Gaajaa: Music from 21st Century India.